Fun Things to do in Connecticut – Part III

 So we blinked and it was Wednesday!

 The 4 days flew by as much of our time was spent on travel.
-However, what I discovered, was that Williamsburg, VA is still the perfect place to decompress and unwind.
-That’s because of it’s historical character, beautiful topography and back-in-time feel.
+However, what I discovered was that Williamsburg, VA is still the perfect place to decompress and unwind.
+That’s because of its historical character, beautiful topography and back-in-time feel.
 In my mind, it is most definitely a must see!